 The independence of Halo of Arlyse procs might discourage you to take Frost Nova at first — after all, the ring will cast a generic Frost Nova regardless of you slotting the skill or not.
-The reason to include it in the build is that the Halo of Arlyse spam will inherit the rune from your skill bar, and Bone Chill will essentially provide you with a permanent 33% additive damage increase.
+The reason to include it in the build is that the Halo of Arlyse spam will inherit the rune from your skill bar (see this build's gear page for more information), and Bone Chill will essentially provide you with a permanent 33% additive damage increase.

 For additional protection, we will be using Ice Armor with the massive bulwark of Crystallize.
 The short reach of the build will inevitably put you in melee brawls, refreshing your Crystallize stacks constantly.
 The added value from Halo of Arlyse will bring excellent crowd control on top of the mitigation, solidifying Ice Armor as the defensive spell of choice for soloing Greater Rifts.